Shuffle/Shuffle-docs/handbook/marketing/video_release.md

 ## Release
 - Make sure to:
+* Release the video on our Youtube and add it to the correct list
 * Add the video to PUBLIC documentation for the same thing
 * Write text that fits for social media platforms
 * Release on Twitter, Linkedin & Discord announcement